ahmedalkabir/uGsm/README.md

 # uGsm
-it's just little library to help my projects, as I looked up there's alot of libraries to work with, but some how it doesn't work perfect with gsm900A, it tested with Arduino NANO & Arduino Mega
+it's just little library to help my projects, as I looked up there's alot of libraries to work with, but some how it doesn't do its work well with gsm900A.

-# New Update 13-3-2019
-for some reasons, SoftwareSerial it will not work properly for some Arduino Mega boards, yours might work and other maybe it won't, I decided to add HardwareSerial Support, consequently the way of how to use uGsm has changed, look to example below.
+# What Works Currently
+1. you can make a phone call
+2. and send message to specific destination
+3. receving messages and execute the recevied commands

 # example of how to define uGsm object
 ```c++